MAVERIX: Multimodal Audio-Visual Evaluation and Recognition IndeX: Introduction

 Human cognition seamlessly integrates visual and auditory information to reason, infer, and interact within dynamic environments.
 Replicating this ability in Multimodal Large Language Model (MLLM) systems remains a central challenge for AI, as autonomous agents must process complex audiovisual input to engage meaningfully with the world \cite{lin2023learning, llmsreason, testingnature}.

 Recent progress in multimodal foundation models has brought us closer to this goal, but current benchmarks fall short in assessing their abilities to reason with multimodal inputs.
-Most benchmarks focus on static images \cite{chen2015microsoft, agrawal2019nocaps}, simple recognition, or tasks that can be solved through unimodal cues like transcripts \cite{singh2019towards, chen2024far}.
+Most benchmarks focus on static images \cite{chen2015microsoft, agrawal2019nocaps, li2025omnibenchfutureuniversalomnilanguage}, simple recognition, or questions that can be solved through unimodal cues, such as transcripts \cite{singh2019towards, chen2024far}.
 These benchmarks fail to probe the deeper, joint reasoning across modalities needed for real-world scenarios, such as interpreting social interactions or anticipating off-screen events \cite{hourvideo, mangalam2023egoschema}.

-A core obstacle in designing effective multimodal benchmarks is ensuring that tasks genuinely require multimodal understanding rather than allowing models to exploit unimodal shortcuts.
-Many existing video-language benchmarks reduce to visible-object recognition or dialogue parsing, sidestepping the need to synthesize audio-visual dependencies \cite{patraucean2023perception, kesen2023vilma, li2024mvbench}.
+A core obstacle in designing effective multimodal benchmarks is ensuring that the questions genuinely require multimodal understanding rather than allowing models to exploit unimodal shortcuts or common sense from the training data.
+For benchmarks designed to expose the model understanding for highly multimodal data, their common adoption of a 4-way multiple-choice question for evaluation provides limited insights into the underlying interpretations \cite{li2025omnibenchfutureuniversalomnilanguage, hong2025worldsenseevaluatingrealworldomnimodal}.
+Many existing video-language benchmarks reduce to visible-object recognition or dialogue parsing, bypassing the need to synthesize audiovisual dependencies \cite{patraucean2023perception, kesen2023vilma, li2024mvbench}.

-To address this, we introduce \textbf{MAVERIX}, a benchmark designed to evaluate multimodal video-audio understanding through tasks that have tight modality interdependence.
-MAVERIX features four challenging tasks: situational awareness, contextual summarization, social sentiment analysis, and dynamic reasoning, covering 700 videos and over 2,500 carefully designed questions.
-These are constructed through a hybrid human-AI pipeline to ensure that solving them requires intertwined audiovisual synthesis, revealing the underlying multimodal reasoning capabilities of models applied to the benchmark tasks.
+To address this, we introduce \textbf{MAVERIX}, a benchmark designed to evaluate multimodal video-audio understanding through questions that have tight modality interdependence.
+MAVERIX features questions from challenging agentic scenario categories: factual recall, causal understanding, sentiment analysis, temporal recall, situational awareness, context understanding, social interaction understanding, and emotional synthesis, covering 700 videos and 2,556 carefully designed questions.
+These are constructed through a hybrid human-AI pipeline to ensure that solving them requires intertwined audiovisual synthesis, revealing the underlying multimodal reasoning capabilities of models applied to the benchmark questions.